i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

-## Module 3: From Binary to Pictures — Building a Digital Display
+## Module 3: From Binary to Pictures: Building a Digital Display

 ---